cse240a-sp24/cse240a-sp24-cache-simulator/README.md

    * 64B block size
    * `./cache --icache=512:2:64:2 --dcache=256:4:64:2 --l2cache=16384:8:64:50 --memspeed=100`

-We have provided some output in `correctOutput`, which you can use to check your implementation.
+We have provided some output in `correctOutput`, which you can use to examine your implementation.
 There will be some more hidden test cases which will test the simulator against some other configurations and other traces.

 ## Prefetching
 You also need implement prefetching that enhance the performance of the cache access.